 Stores of readily available glucose to supply the tissues with an oxidizable energy source are found principally in the liver, as glycogen.
 Glycogen is a polymer of glucose residues linked by α-(1,4)- and α-(1,6)-glycosidic bonds.
 A second major source of stored glucose is the glycogen of skeletal muscle.
 However, muscle glycogen is not generally available to other tissues, because muscle lacks the enzyme glucose-6-phosphatase.

 Degradation of stored glycogen, termed glycogenolysis, occurs through the action of glycogen phosphorylase.
-There are two distinct human genes encoding proteins with glycogen phosphorylase activity.
-One gene (PGYL) expresses the hepatic form of the enzyme and the other (PGYM) the muscle form.
-The PGYM gene is located on chromosome 11q13.1 and is composed of 20 exons encoding a protein of 842 amino acids.
-The PGYL gene is located on chromosome 14q22.1 with similar structure to the PGYM gene but encoding a protein of 845 amino acids.
-The functions and regulation of these two gene products are identical but defects in one or the other explain the tissue-specific nature of several of the glycogen storage diseases discussed below.
+There are three distinct human genes encoding proteins with glycogen phosphorylase activity.
+One gene (PYGL) expresses the hepatic form of the enzyme, a second (PYGM) expresses the muscle form, and the third (PYGB) expresses the brain form.
+The PYGM gene is located on chromosome 11q12–q13.2 and is composed of 20 exons that generate two splice variant mRNAs.
+The two different PYGM proteins that result are referred to as isoform 1 (842 amino acids) and isoform 2 (754 amino acids).
+The PYGL gene is located on chromosome 14q21–q22 and, like the PYGM gene, is composed of 20 exons that generate two splice variant mRNAs.
+The two different PYGL proteins that result are referred to as isoform 1 (872 amino acids) and isoform 2 (813 amino acids).
+The PYGB gene is located on chromosome 20p11.21 and is also composed of 20 exons that encode a protein of 843 amino acids.
+Although preferentially expressed in the brain, low level expression of the PYGB gene is seen in adult liver and skeletal muscle.
+The functions and regulation of these gene products are identical but defects in one or the other explain the tissue-specific nature of several of the glycogen storage diseases discussed below.

 The action of phosphorylase is to phosphorolytically remove single glucose residues from α-(1,4)-linkages within the glycogen molecules.
 The product of this reaction is glucose-1-phosphate.
 The advantage of the reaction proceeding through a phosphorolytic step is that: